Skip to content

 3. Run a tiny SPARC program

-A minimal "hello UART" assembly program is shipped under tests/asm/hello_uart.S.
-The test harness builds it with the RCC cross-compiler and the resulting ELF can be passed to the CLI:
+A minimal "hello UART" assembly program ships under tests/guest-programs/asm/hello-uart/hello_uart.S.
+The test harness builds it with the RCC cross-compiler; the resulting ELF can be passed straight to the CLI:

 Hello UART!

-Add --verbose to see the emulator narrate each phase:
+Add --verbose to switch the logger to Debug and watch the emulator narrate each phase on stderr:

 You will see, in order: